St. Louis Post-Dispatch: 21st century

 On March 12, 2007, the paper eliminated 31 jobs, mostly in its circulation, classified phone rooms, production, purchasing, telephone operations and marketing departments.
 Several rounds of layoffs have followed.

 On March 23, 2009, the paper converted to a compact style every day from the previous broadsheet Sunday through Friday and tabloid on Saturday.

 On May 4, 2012, the Post-Dispatch named a new editor, Gilbert Bailon.

 In 2015, the paper was awarded the Pulitzer Prize for breaking news photography for its coverage of protests in Ferguson, Missouri.

+In September 2024, six newsroom employees were laid off.
+The following month the paper announced it will shutter its St. Louis press facility and outsource to a printer in Columbia, Missouri.
+In total, 72 employees will lose their jobs.

+Starting November 3, 2025, the Post-Dispatch is moving to a six day printing schedule, eliminating its printed Monday edition.

+Endorsements for U.S. president

-Circulation and cost
+Circulation

 Circulation dropped for the daily paper from 213,472 to 191,631 and then 178,801 for the two years after 2010, ending on September 30, 2011, and September 30, 2012, respectively.
 The Sunday paper also decreased from 401,427 to 332,825 and then to 299,227.
 The circulation as of September 30, 2016, was 98,104 daily and 157,543 on Sunday.

 According to a 2017 press release from Lee Enterprises, the paper reaches more than 792,600 readers each week and stltoday.com has roughly 67 million page views a month.

-The paper sells for $2 daily or $4 on Sundays and Thanksgiving Day.
-The price may be higher outside adjacent counties and states.
-Sales tax is included at newsracks.